sciZer0/7/v/README.md

-# Elements of Our Ideology
+# Elements of New Ideology

 With blockchain technology, it will be impossible to control creators' ownership over digitizable things.